Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

     </appSettings>
 ---

-As you can see we choose port 56785 for *terminalAsana.TerminalEndpoint*, don't forget set it in Visual Studio project settings.
+As you can see we choose port 56785 for *terminalAsana.TerminalEndpoint*.
+You'll need to set the same value in Visual Studio project settings in order for your Terminal to be responsive when run.

-Suppose you noticed absence of  *AsanaClientSecret* and *AsanaClientId* values, they are carried out to external settings file, because we don`t want to share our secrets in public repositories.
+Notice the absence of  *AsanaClientSecret* and *AsanaClientId* values?
+They are referenced via an  external settings file, because we to avoid having to post the values to this open source repository.

-#### b) TerminalAsansBootstrapper.cs
+#### b) TerminalAsansaBootstrapper.cs

 ---
     using System.Linq;